Alphabetical Plant Listing

 Characteristics Plant of Merit, Showy

-Tolerance Clay Soil, Deer, Rabbit, Wet Soil
+Tolerance Full Shade, Deer, Rabbit, Clay Soil, Wet Soil

-Garden Uses Beds and Borders, Bog Gardens, Ponds and Streams, Rain Gardens, Underplanting Roses and Shrubs
+Garden Uses Beds And Borders, Bog Gardens, Ponds And Streams, Rain Gardens, Underplanting Roses And Shrubs

 Garden Styles City and Courtyard, Informal and Cottage, Prairie and Meadow, Traditional Garden